-Putting down a deposit on your wedding venue can be a very emotional part of the planning process.
+Booking your wedding venue can be a very emotional part of the planning process.
 Reception costs consume over half the budget for the wedding.
-The venue you select can not only limit your choice of caterers or bakers, it’s sure to affect how much you spend to “cover-up” its weak spots or accent its highlights.
+The wedding venue you select can not only limit your choice of caterers or bakers, it’s sure to affect how much you spend to “cover-up” its weak spots or accent its highlights.
 Most stressful of all, the popular venues book far in advance, forcing couples to make the big decision almost as soon as they set the date.
 For that reason, the savvy venue-hunter wants to know what questions to ask before they even walk in the door, much less sign the contract.

 Here are a few ideas:

 Do you have a pre-set list of caterers I can use, or can I choose my own?

 Some venues have their own catering staff and require you to use the in-house caterers or choose from a small list of “approved” vendors.
 It can be difficult to get taste-tests or otherwise put this type of vendor through its paces.
 If you’re stuck with such a list, search high and low for couples who have “been there, done that” and can give you their honest opinions.

 Many venues have them, but rules vary widely from place to place.
 Common restrictions include no open flame (or no flame whatsoever), no tape or tacks on the walls, or no confetti.
 When linens are provided, some venues will prohibit the use of pins.
 Ask if the venue can provide any decorations themselves, especially around holidays.
 Useful centerpiece items such as hurricane lamps or vases are not uncommon.

 Can we bring our own liquor and do we need a license?